Why Does My Dog Lay At My Feet When I Poop? – Explained!

 Dogs are pack animals by nature and enjoy being in the company of their human companions.
 Lying at your feet when dog poop is a way for your dog to strengthen the bond and show affection and loyalty.
 Your furry friend sees you as their pack leader and wants to be close to you.

 Dogs are naturally curious creatures, always interested in everything you do.
 This includes your bathroom activities.
 The sounds and smells of the bathroom can be intriguing to them.
-They want to observe and understand your bathroom routine and are eager to know what you’re up to.
+They want to observe and understand your bathroom routine and are eager to know what you’re doing.

 Dogs have a keen sense of smell and may be interested in the scent of bodily functions.
 The water and flushing sound of the toilet can also catch their attention.
 Their innate curiosity and interest drive them to lay at your feet when you poop.